chenll7/docker-compose-frp/README.md

-# docker-frp
+# docker-compose-frp

-Docker-compose files of frp server and frp client.
+`docker-compose` files for  frp server and frp client.